odap-ac-uk/manual/ODAP_manual.md

 ---

 <!--
-pandoc ODAP_manual.md --filter pandoc-crossref --reference-doc ../_branding/ODAP_Document_Template_v0.1.docx -o auto-generated/ODAP_manual.docx
+pandoc ODAP_manual.md --toc --filter pandoc-crossref --reference-doc ../_branding/odap-style.docx -o auto-generated/ODAP_manual.docx
-pandoc ODAP_manual.md --filter pandoc-crossref --reference-doc ../_branding/ODAP_Document_Template_v0.1.docx -o auto-generated/ODAP_manual.pdf
 -->

 **Rule for all communications: We absolutely must include both sides of the platform in all communications/diagrams.
 If we don\'t people get confused about what ODAP is.**